1MDB-IPIC deal does little to alleviate uncertainties in Malaysia, Moody's say

-KUALA LUMPUR Malaysian state fund 1MDB's agreement to resolve a debt dispute with Abu Dhabi's International Petroleum Investment Co (IPIC) may lift market sentiment, but uncertainty on how it will settle bond payments poses a lingering risk, Moody's said on Wednesday.
+KUALA LUMPUR, April 26 Malaysian state fund 1MDB's agreement to resolve a debt dispute with Abu Dhabi's International Petroleum Investment Co (IPIC) may lift market sentiment, but uncertainty on how it will settle bond payments poses a lingering risk, Moody's said on Wednesday.

 1Malaysia Development Berhad (1MDB) and IPIC struck a conditional deal on Monday, under which 1MDB agreed to pay $1.2 billion.